GreyCorbel/azure-automation-devops-integration/README.md

 ## Limitations
 Current implementation manages just runbooks and variables, but not other assets in automation account - for many assets it's not good idea to store them in source control.
-> If you have good use case for manageement of other assets, let me know
+> If you have good use case for management of other assets, let me know

 Currently, only variables of type [string] are supported; support for other variable types may come in next release.

 Variable encryption status cannot be changed when variable already exists.
 To change encryption status, you need to delete the variable manually in automation account and then run deployment again with updated Encryption in variable definition file.

-Integration is supposed to work with any runbook type, however it was heavily tested with powershell runbooks.
+Integration is supposed to work with any runbook type, however it was heavily tested with powershell runbooks only.
 > Looking for testers with other runbook types.

 Enjoy!